 Psychology is the study of mental processes and behaviour.
 A degree in Psychology focuses on individual processes as well as the individual in a social context.
 A Psychology degree can help students who want to work with people by introducing them to the human psyche and why individuals do what they do.
-It is important to realize that obtaining a Psychology degree is NOT a one-way track to becoming a psychologist, psychiatrist, or counsellor.
-It can, but a Psychology degree provides opportunity in many other careers as well.

 It is important to realize that obtaining a Psychology degree is NOT a one-way track to becoming a psychologist, psychiatrist, or counsellor.
 Although that is an option for many students who decide to go on to graduate studies, a Psychology degree can provide opportunities in many alternate career areas as well.

 Check out “What Can I Do With My Psych Degree?”

 Psychology professor, Sean Moore, and thesis student presenting research.

 Augustana students presenting Psychology research at the 2013 Student Academic Conference.